6 Things to Do Before You Walk Out of a Job

 While you might feel like you made the wrong decision by applying for this job role, it’s still a learning opportunity.
-Now you know this type of work culture is not for you, your position doesn’t match your expertise, or there’s nothing about the workplace that motivates you.

-As you learn more about yourself through ill-fitting positions, you can pinpoint the right career for you to avoid abruptly quitting.
+As you learn more about yourself through ill-fitting positions, you can pinpoint the right career for you and avoid abruptly quitting.
 So before you walk out, there are some things you need to know to exit the company on good terms.

 To give you a better view, here are some of the root causes of why people walk out of their current job: